Basil is a hardy annual native to tropical and sub-tropical regions of the world and has 150 different species with different chemotypes.

 - Musculoskeletal: Pain relief for muscular spasms and cramps.

 - Spiritual: Supports the Third Eye Chakra focusing on intuition and imagination.
+Supports the Throat chakra associated with expression and communication.

 - Scent Profile: Mid to top note with a rich spicy herbaceous aroma.